CHALLENGE THE STATUS QUO. Create an inclusive world for everyone.

 Earn Service or Leadership Awards

-Stand out on college and job applications and as a leader in your community
+Stand out on college and job applications ,and as a leader in your school or community

 TYPES OF CLUBS